sjentsch/lsjDocs/Ch12/Ch12_Regression_04.rst

 .. math:: \sum_i \epsilon_{i}^2

 Yes, yes that sounds even better.
-And since I have indented it like that, it probably means that thit is the right answer.
+And since I have indented it like that, it probably means that this is the right answer.
 And since this is the right answer, it is probably worth making a note of the fact that our regression coefficients are *estimates* (we are trying to guess the parameters that describe a population!), which is why I have added the